GetPretzel/Pretzel/README.md

 This is the next generation of Pretzel.
 This version will be a complete rewrite and restructuring of the code as well as a completely new UI/UX design.

 ## Contributing
 Contributions are welcome!
-Check out the [contributing](https://gitlab.com/getpretzel/pretzel/-/blob/main/CONTRIBUTING.md) guide.
+Check out the [contributing](CONTRIBUTING.md) guide.

+## Code of Conduct
+Before contributing or participating in discussions with the community, please take a moment to read through the [code of conduct](CODE_OF_CONDUCT.md).

 ## License
 Pretzel is released under the GNU General Public License v3.